superlinked/superlinked/docs/superlinked/framework/dsl/query/query.md

             field_set (SpaceFieldSet): The referenced space.
             param (ParamType): The parameter.
 Basically the query itself.
-It can be a fixed value, or a placeholder (Param) for later substitution. weight (FloatParamType, optional): The weight.
+It can be a fixed value, or a placeholder (Param) for later substitution. weight (NumericParamType, optional): The weight.
 Defaults to 1.0.

         Returns:
             Self: The query object itself.